sensu/sensu-go-workshop/lessons/operator/07/README.md

 **NEXT:** If you see the example proxy entity in Sensu, you're ready to move on to the next exercise.

-## EXERCISE: install and start your first agent
+## EXERCISE 2: install and start your first agent

 The Sensu Agent is available for Docker, Ubuntu/Debian, RHEL/CentOS, Windows, MacOS, and FreeBSD.
 This exercise will focus on a simplified install for running a Sensu agent on your local workstation, but it will not go into as much detail as the official documentation.